ggerganov/llama.cpp/README.md

   You will need the [OpenCL SDK](https://github.com/KhronosGroup/OpenCL-SDK).
     - For Ubuntu or Debian, the packages `opencl-headers`, `ocl-icd` may be needed.

+    - For Windows, a pre-built SDK is available on the [OpenCL Releases](https://github.com/KhronosGroup/OpenCL-SDK/releases) page.

     - <details>
         <summary>Installing the OpenCL SDK from source</summary>